Squareys/vim-cmake/README.md

  * `b:build_dir` is the path to the cmake build directory for the current buffer.
 This variable is set with the first :CMake or :CMakeFindBuildDir call.
 Once found, it will not be searched for again unless you call :CMakeFindBuildDir.
 If automatic finding is not sufficient you can set this variable manually to the build dir of your choice.

+ * `g:cmake_build_dir_override` can be used to override the complete build directory path.
+If the directory does not exist and `mkdir()` is supported it will be automatically created.

 ## Installation